BertBril/vaers_db/README.md

 python3 vxdb.py d

-By default, the software collects events per week.
+By default, the software handles events using per-week bins.
 If you want to see it per-day, add 'DAY' to the command line of cov_ui.py, as in: python3 cov_ui.py DAY

 The date used is the vaxx date (not the report or incidence date).